CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-view-views.md

 The first `$id` needs to be replaced by the numerical identifier of the upper selection and the second $id by the lower selection.
-After a succesful call the ID of the created request is returned.
+After a successful call the ID of the created request is returned.

 ## Available parameters